Miller Disability Law, P.C.

 When deciding if someone can get disability insurance, the household income and resources of stay-at-home parents are considered.
 But the income of their spouse or ex-spouse is not counted for this purpose.
 Stay-at-home parents must ensure that their own income and assets are within the Social Security Administration’s limits.

 In summary, stay-at-home parents can qualify for disability insurance.
 If they meet the criteria for their disability and provide enough evidence, help could be on the way.
-Having a qualified Social Security disability attorney can greatly improve your chances of getting approved for benefits.
+Having a qualified Social Security Disability attorney can greatly improve your chances of getting approved for benefits.

 Contact the disability lawyers at Miller Disability Law, PC, to learn more about disability insurance for stay-at-home parents.
 The consultation is free, and we will help every step of the way.